zturtleman/bsp-sekai/README.md

 # BSP sekai

 BSP sekai (BSP world) is a level converter for Quake 3's BSP format and games based on it.
 It is based on the BSP loaders in the [Spearmint engine](https://clover.moe/spearmint).

+I do not endorse redistributing converted BSP files without authorization.
+I would prefer new software support the original BSP files directly like Spearmint does.
+This was used to convert maps for NSCO:ET as a temporary solution for testing the ported mod code.
+No further changes to BSP sekai are planned.

+## Status

-This is alpha software, there are many issues of things not properly change or removed when converting to other BSP formats.
+There are many issues of things not properly change or removed when converting to other BSP formats.
 The only supported conversion is NSCO maps (Q3 with modified surface/content bits) to Enemy Territory BSP format.

 ## Usage

 ```
 bspsekai <conversion> <input-BSP> <format> <output-BSP>
 BSP sekai - v0.2